edwinst/nes64-controller-modification/README.md

 for modifying Nintendo Entertainment System (NES) controllers for use with retro computers like the Commodore 64.

+**DISCLAIMER:** I used reproduced NES controllers.
+No original NES controllers were harmed in the course of this project!

 I find that these controllers make games, in particularly platformers, much more enjoyable to play.
 The NES64 in the version I bought has a little 2-way switch (located in its "shoulder") that defines whether the "up"-signal to the